apache/pulsar-site/docs/concepts-messaging.md

 ### Performance

-Non-persistent messaging is usually faster than persistent messaging because brokers don't persist messages and immediately send acks back to the producer as soon as that message is delivered to connected brokers.
+With persistent topics, all messages are durably persisted on disks, whereas with non-persistent topics, brokers don't persist messages and immediately send acks back to the producer as soon as that message is delivered to connected brokers, so Non-persistent messaging is usually faster than persistent messaging.
 Producers thus see comparatively low publish latency with non-persistent topic.

 ### Client API